How to share a local website with a client

 Does ngsrv work with Vite?
 Yes. ngsrv http 5173.

 Can I use my own domain?
-Yes, on Pro and above.
+Yes — Free includes one custom domain; paid plans include more.
 Add a domain: field to your ngsrv.yml tunnel and follow the DNS instructions in /docs/cli/domains.

 Will the link still work tomorrow?
 Yes if you used a reserved subdomain or a custom domain.
 Random subdomains rotate per session.